drio/caddy-saml-sso/README.md

     respond "pong"
   }

-  handle /* {
   import enable_saml
   respond "you are authenticated now."
-  }
 }
 ```